DanLoran/melloDetect/README.md

 ```
 python3 dataset/makepartition.py --p 5 --source-addr <src> --train-addr <train> --val-addr <val> --max-pull 5000
 ```
-`--source-addr` is database address.
+`--source-addr` is path where the database is located.

-`--train-addr` is train address.
+`--train-addr` is the path for training data.

-`--val-addr` is validation address.
+`--val-addr` is path for validation data.

 `--p` is the percentage of images pulled from database that goes into validation set.
 (1-p) will go to train set